-How Splunk Enterprise handles log file rotation
+How the Splunk platform handles log file rotation

-The monitoring processor picks up new files and reads the first 256 bytes of the file.
-The processor then hashes this data into a begin and end cyclic redundancy check (CRC), which functions as a fingerprint representing the file content.
-Splunk Enterprise uses this CRC to look up an entry in a database that contains all the beginning CRCs of files it has seen before.
-If successful, the lookup returns a few values, but the important ones are a seekAddress, meaning the number of bytes into the known file that Splunk Enterprise has already read, and a seekCRC which is a fingerprint of the data at that location.
+The monitoring processor picks up a new file and reads the first 256 bytes of the file.
+The processor then hashes this data into a beginning and ending cyclic redundancy check (CRC), which functions as a fingerprint that represents the file content.
+The Splunk platform uses this CRC to look up an entry in a database that contains all the beginning CRCs of files that it has seen before.
+If it finds a match in this database, the lookup returns a few values about the file.
+The most important values are the seekAddress, which represents the number of bytes into the known file that the Splunk platform already read, and the seekCRC, which is a fingerprint of the data at that location.

 - Use the